 Small Houses Now

-in style, luxury or technology.
+to fall short when it comes to style, luxury or technology.

 Small house in tall grass is pictured.

 Tiny houses are what you make of them.
 Small house plans and

 designs help many realize their dreams of homeownership.
 This

 is why our organization has decided to cram so many small house